mramshaw/Alexa-Stuff/DynamoDB/README.md

 ![AWS Databases compared](images/databases.png)

+Note that DynamoDB is listed as both a "Key-value" AND a "Document" database.

+DynamoDB is also sometimes referred to as `Tables-as-a-Service`.

-[This image is from the preceding article.]
+[The image is from the preceding article.]

 ## Other links